nuxy/vscode-lambda-lambda-lambda/templates/README.md

 ## Running your app

 In the VS Code _Command Palette_ choose "Open Folder in Container" which will launch your application in a Docker container allowing for realtime development and testing.
-Once launched, the application can be accessed at - [http://localhost:3000{{appPrefix}}](http://localhost:3000{{appPrefix}})
+Once launched, the application can be accessed at [http://localhost:3000{{appPrefix}}](http://localhost:3000{{appPrefix}}) and tested using the [VS Code Swagger Viewer](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer) (`swagger.json`)

 ## Deploying to AWS